witwr01/ca-apm-example-docker-tomcat/README.md

 # CA APM Example for Apache Tomcat in Docker

 # Description
-This example extension shows how to install and configure components that allow the CA APM Java agent to monitor Apache Tomcat in a [Docker](http://www.docker.com/) container. along with your application.
+This example extension shows how to install and configure components that allow the CA APM Java agent to monitor Apache Tomcat in a [Docker](http://www.docker.com/) container along with your Java application.

 For installation instructions, see the README.md file.